Former Florida professor deported from U.S. over Palestinian terrorist ties

 | TAMPA, Fla.

 TAMPA, Fla.
-A former Florida university professor was deported this week, ending years of legal battles over accusations that he aided a Palestinian terrorist organization.
+A former Florida university professor was deported this week, ending years of legal battles over accusations that he aided a Palestinian terrorist organisation.

 Sami Al-Arian left on Wednesday night on a commercial flight out of Washington Dulles International Airport in Virginia, the U.S. Department of Homeland Security said in a statement.